BMW I4 350kW M50 83.9kWh 5dr Auto

 The M50 is seriously rapid.
 It bolts off from a standstill.
 It blasts ahead when an outside-lane blockage clears.
 It's a warp module for A-road single-carriageway overtaking.
 Lots of cars are rapid-accelerating after they've spooled up, but in a quick EV the spool-up time is zero.
 You need to look a long way down the road, or you'll be there before you know it.

-A setting called 'sport boost' unleashes all the power (not just a quicker accelerator map) and increases the volume of the sound synthesis.
+A setting called 'sport boost' unleashes all the power (not just a more responsive accelerator pedal) and increases the volume of the sound synthesis.
 Which is a 'composition' from film-score mogul Hans Zimmer.
+Sounds pretty good actually.
+You might leave it on.

 Because it's AWD, the M50 can use huge regeneration – up to minus 265bhp – and still keep a workable front-rear brake balance.
 You can opt to get that regen from lifting off the accelerator.
 But this gives the right pedal too much to do, controlling all that positive and negative longitudinal g.